truthcoin/www.truthcoin.info/_posts/2018-11-09-deniability.md

 * Automate the process as much as possible, in general.
 Even turn it on by default.
 * Minimize the user-effort required.
 Construct all of the txns at once, and then have the user sign them all at once.
 For users with an air-gapped setup, save all of the txns to one file, and allow the signed versions to return via a stream of QR codes -- have the "hot" computer know exactly how to interpret them (ie, how to save them txns to disk and then broadcast them at a random time).
 * Track and store the Deniabilization status of all UTXOs.
 Warn users if UTXOs have not been Deniabilized yet.
 * Enable "right sizing" as an option for Deniability.
 "Right-sizing" is preemptively creating an output that is just the "right size".
 For example when you anticipate the need to spend $5 with a $0.04 fee, you might make an output containing exactly $5.04.
-When you spend this output, there will be no change address.
+When you spend this output, there will be no change address[^5].
 * Have volunteers run a free service where they report blockchain "summary statistics" in a concise way.
 In this way, even lite clients can easily learn what the typical recent txn is like.
 This could include the median and mode of the following:
 * * Txn size in bytes.
 * * Absolute number of inputs and outputs.
 * * Heterogeneity in output magnitudes (eg, These days, is all of the txn's BTC getting allocated to just one output (ie, "right-sizing")?
 If not, how does it tend to be distributed across its outputs?).

+[^5]: (Update 3/2020) Some have asked me about how "right-sizing" helps with privacy.
+First: adversaries tend to assume that, if the blockchain contains txns with just one output, then these txns are "self-sends".
+By altrustically paying one extra txn-fee upfront, you shatter this assumption.
+Second: right-sizing will prevent the merchant from learning anything about your net worth.
+Without right-sizing, they will know that you owned all the txn's inputs; but right-sized, you can claim that *someone else* happened to coincidentally give you a conveniently-sized output, some time before making your transaction -- they may suspect that you are lying, but they have no way of proving it.

 ### C. Going Even Further